-eth_call - Binance Smart Chain
+eth_call - BNB Smart Chain

 Supported Networks

-The eth_call REST API method supports the following network types
+JSON-RPC API method supports the following network types:

 Mainnet